Musgrove sharp, Padres steal 6 bases in 7-1 win over Brewers

 TRAINER’S ROOM

 Padres: LHP Drew Pomeranz, on the 10-day IL with a left shoulder impingement, suffered a setback throwing to live hitters Sunday when his left lat muscle tightened up.
-“He is going to be basically no throwing for the next five days or so,” manager Jayce Tingler said.
+“He is going to be basically no throwing for the next five days or so,” Tingler said.
 “We’ll kind of see how he progresses after that.” … 3B Manny Machado, bothered by a sore left shoulder, was scheduled to take batting practice Tuesday.

 Brewers: Yardley was reinstated from the 10-day injured list and relieved in the sixth inning.